MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript-af/quickstart.md

 ```

-After pasting this code into a file in Visual Studio Code with the .http extension, you should be able to click _Send request_ under the _LoginWithCustomID_ function to get a player's entity token and then under _LoginWithCustomID_ to invoke your function.
-Invoking _GetObjects_ should show the object that your azure function attached the the player.
+After pasting this code into a file in Visual Studio Code with the .http extension, you should be able to select _Send request_ under the _LoginWithCustomID_ function to get a player's entity token and then under _LoginWithCustomID_ to invoke your function.
+Invoking _GetObjects_ should show the object that your Azure function attached the player.

 ### Calling your function from Unity